Site and bond percolation on four-dimensional simple hypercubic lattices with extended neighborhoods: Simulation results and discussions

 \subsection{Results of bond percolation}

-For the bond percolation simulated in this paper, Figs. \ref{fig:sc4-1-9-sigma-bond} and \ref{fig:sc4-1-9-omega-bond} show the plots of $s^{\tau-2}P_{\geq s}$ versus $s^{\sigma}$ and $s^{-\Omega}$, respectively, for the \textsc{sc(4)}-1,...,9 lattice under probabilities $p = 0.0024105$, $0.0024110$, $0.0024115$, $0.0024120$, $0.0024125$, and $0.0024130$.
+For the bond percolation simulated in this paper, Figs.\ \ref{fig:sc4-1-9-sigma-bond} and \ref{fig:sc4-1-9-omega-bond} show the plots of $s^{\tau-2}P_{\geq s}$ versus $s^{\sigma}$ and $s^{-\Omega}$, respectively, for the \textsc{sc(4)}-1,...,9 lattice under probabilities $p = 0.0024105$, $0.0024110$, $0.0024115$, $0.0024120$, $0.0024125$, and $0.0024130$.
 Similar to the discussion above, we conclude the bond percolation threshold of the \textsc{sc(4)}-1,...,9 lattice here to be $p_c = 0.0024117(7)$.
 The figures for the other 9 lattices we simulated are shown in the Supplementary Material \cite{XunZiff2020supplementary} in Figs. 15-32, and the corresponding bond percolation thresholds are summarized in Table \ref{tab:thresholds4dbond}.

 Table \ref{tab:thresholds4dbond} also shows the values of $zp_c$ for each lattice.
 With the increase of $z$, the value of $zp_c$ decreases and tends to the asymptotic value of 1.
-In Fig. \ref{fig:zpc-vs-z-bond}, we show the relation of $zp_c$ versus $z^{-x}$, and further study indicates that better linear fitting is found when $x \approx 3/4$.
-The value of the exponent $x$ here is inconsistent with the theoretical suggestion of $zp_c - 1 \simeq a_{1}/z$ (with logarithm corrections in $d = 4$) in Refs. \cite{FreiPerkins2016,HofstadSakai2005}.
-Here we believe our value of $x = 3/4$ seems to make more sense.
-Firstly, In Ref. \cite{FreiPerkins2016}, Frei and Perkins did a mapping to a random walk problem.
-The critical dimension for random walks is four, so they get logarithmic corrections.
-However, in percolation, the critical dimension is six.
-Secondly, the relation of $x = (d-1)/d$ (a surface area effect) in two and three dimensions has already been proved by extensive numerical simulations \cite{OuyangDengBlote2018,DengOuyangBlote2019,XuWangHuDeng2021,XunHaoZiff2021b}, so it is natural to expect that this relation holds in higher but below the critical dimensions.
+In Fig.\ \ref{fig:zpc-vs-z-bond}, we show the relation of $zp_c$ versus $z^{-x}$ with $x = 0.5$, 0.75, and 0.9, and also versus $(\ln z)/z$.
+We see that the behavior is consistent with the prediction of Eq.\ (\ref{eq:zpclnz}), but we cannot really rule out the behavior of Eq.\ (\ref{eq:zpcx}) with $x = 3/4$, which follows the behavior $x = (d-1)/d$ predicted for $d = 2$ and 3.